Are Social Security Disability Benefits Taxable?

 Most people don't pay taxes on their disability benefits, unless they have a lot of other income.

-The majority of people don't pay taxes on the Social Security disability benefits they receive.
-This usually is true for people who have income in addition to disability benefits as well as those who don't.
+The majority of people don't pay taxes on their Social Security disability benefits.
+This is usually true for people who have income in addition to disability benefits and those who don't.

 Is Social Security Disability Taxable?

-Yes, some people have to pay taxes on their SSDI benefits.
+Yes, some people have to pay federal taxes on their SSDI benefits.

-People who do have to pay federal taxes on their SSDI benefits generally owe taxes on part of their benefits because they have another source of substantial income, or their spouse does.
+People who have to pay federal taxes on their SSDI benefits owe taxes on part of their benefits because they have another source of substantial income, or their spouse does.
 If you're required to file a tax return, you claim a portion of your Social Security disability benefits on your 1040 form.
-Below, we'll go into detail on how this works.
+Below, we'll go into detail about how this works.

 Is SSI Taxable?

-No, recipients of Supplemental Security Income (SSI) don't have to pay federal taxes on their benefits, because SSI is not taxable.
+No, recipients of Supplemental Security Income (SSI) don't have to pay federal or state taxes on their benefits, because SSI is not taxable.

 How Much of Your Social Security Benefits Are Taxed?